-The Toronto Harbour Commission building is located at 60 Harbour St (just west of Bay St), in the South Core district of Toronto.
+The Toronto Harbour Commission building is located at 60 Harbour St (just west of Bay St) in the South Core district of Toronto.

 The Architecture of This Historic Gem

 The six-storey Beaux-Arts style building that kept watch over the City’s harbour was designed by architects Chapman & McGiffin.
 It was constructed by the engineering and building company of Archibald and Holmes.
-The edifice sits on a foundation of 46 vertical piles.
-The exterior walls are finished with both Indiana and Queenston limestone while the front of the building features eight imposing columns with decorative Corinthian capitals.
+The building sits on a foundation of 46 vertical piles.
+The exterior walls are finished with Indiana and Queenston limestone, while the front of the building features eight imposing columns with decorative Corinthian capitals.
 Another external element of the historic building is the ornamental metal panels between the floors.

 Land-filling of Toronto’s Harbour

 By the 1920s, a massive land-filling project had begun.
 The two shipping shed buildings east and west of the THC were now gone, and the Toronto Harbour Commission building was landlocked.
 The formal structure was once a part of the City’s skyline along with the Royal York Hotel and the Canadian Bank of Commerce Building; however, over the decades, the neighbouring glass and concrete skyscrapers overtook it.

 The Toronto Harbour Commission building was one of the 490 buildings on Heritage Toronto’s initial induction list in June of 1973.